vidstack/vidstack.io/src/routes/docs/player/getting-started/foundation.md

 playButton.dispatchEvent('vds-play-request', { bubbles: true });
 ```

+Request events are fired by child elements of the player.
+For example, the
+`<vds-play-button>` element will fire a `vds-play-request` and `vds-pause-request` based on it's
+pressed state.

 ### Event Triggers

 All events in the player keep a history of **trigger** events.
 They are stored as a